-No cultural resources are known to be present within the proposed SFC site.
-Accordingly, no adverse effects would be expected on cultural resources within the Proposed Action.
+No cultural resources are known to be present within the proposed APE of the hot cargo pad or the associated components.
+Accordingly, no adverse effects on any architectural or archaeological resources on the NRHP would be expected.

-It is, however, recommended that any ground-disturbing construction or maintenance activities should take into consideration the potential discovery of previously undiscovered cultural resources.
-If any archaeological sites are identified during the demolition, construction, operation, or maintenance of the proposed SFC, these sites should be documented and evaluated for NRHP eligibility.
-Project impacts on unevaluated and potentially eligible cultural resources could be significant if NRHP eligibility status has not yet been determined.
+It is however, recommended that any ground-disturbing construction or maintenance activities should take into consideration the potential discovery of previously undiscovered cultural resources.
+If any archaeological sites are identified during the demolition, construction, operation, or maintenance of the proposed hot cargo pad, these sites should be documented and evaluated for NRHP eligibility.
+Impacts on unevaluated and potentially eligible cultural resources could be significant if NRHP eligibility status has not yet been determined.
 Once documented and evaluated through consultation with the SHPO, adverse impacts on NRHP-eligible and -listed cultural resources should be avoided; if avoidance is not possible, then mitigation of adverse effects is recommended.

-Under the No Action Alternative, the building identified for demolition under the Proposed Action would not be demolished and the construction of the SFC would not occur.
-The baseline condition described in Section 3.8.2 would remain unchanged.
+Under the No Action Alternative, the baseline conditions described in Section 3.8.2 would remain unchanged.
 Therefore, no significant impacts on cultural resources would occur as a result of the implementation of the No Action Alternative.